JakeAdler/shsg/README.md

 ### Setting template implicitly

-For each file in `TEMPLATE_DIR`, `shsg.sh` will look for a directory with a corresponding directory name, `templates/foo.html` would implicitly be used for all markdown file in `src/foo/*`.
+For each file in `TEMPLATE_DIR`, `shsg.sh` will look for a directory with a corresponding directory name.

-For example, using the following directory structure:
+`templates/blog.html` would implicitly be used for all markdown files in `src/blog/`.

 ```console
 ├── public